Wanz8/COMP3040/README.md

 ## Step 3: Review the Theme's Documentation

-Once you've found a your favourite theme, review the documentation to see if it meets your needs.
-Documentation should include instructions for installation, configuration, and customization.
-Look for themes with clear documentation and active support from the developer.
+Once you've found your favourite theme, review the documentation to see if it meets your needs.
+You can find instructions for installation, configuration, and customization.